-- Work with MU Libraries to provide student access to articles rather than uploading works directly to Blackboard.
+- Work with MU Libraries to provide student access to articles rather than uploading works directly to Canvas.
 (Please note that MU Libraries will take care of securing permission for all materials placed on electronic reserve.)

 - Use caution in downloading digital material from the Internet, as some copyrighted works may have been posted to the Internet without authorization of the copyright holder.
 (Knowingly using copyrighted works, even if it is freely available, violates requirements of the TEACH Act.)

 - If your proposed use is not covered by “fair use,” specific license agreements, or other exemptions to copyright law, obtain permission from the copyright holder before sharing copyrighted work with students.